Adam Fischmer, Margaret Mary Health

-Adam is a Marketing Specialist at Margaret Mary Health, a critical access hospital in Southeastern Indiana, where he develops content for team members as well as the community through videos, print materials, and through their app.
-Adam has worked with entertainment companies such as the INDYCAR Series and Cedar Fair Entertainment, but he always wanted the chance to give back to his hometown community and now has that opportunity at his community’s hospital.
-Adam is a proud husband and father of two boys, enjoys watching sports (Go Reds and Bengals!), and loves to cook, explore new places, and watch a good movie or two.
+Adam is a Marketing Specialist at Margaret Mary Health, a critical access hospital in Southeastern Indiana, where he develops content for team members and the community through videos, print materials, and their app.
+He has worked with entertainment companies such as the INDYCAR Series and Cedar Fair Entertainment.
+But he always wanted to give back to his hometown community and now has that opportunity at his community’s hospital.
+Adam is a proud husband and father of two boys.
+He enjoys watching sports (Go Reds and Bengals!), cooking, and explore new places.

 Get to know Adam

-This would be one in the same.
+This would be one and the same.
 The COVID-19 pandemic hit right as we were about to do a slow rollout of theEMPLOYEEapp.
-We had a great multi-tiered plan to release the app to our team-members, providers, and the senior management team; however, those plans quickly went out the window and we had to move at a rapid pace to roll out the app to everyone right away to get the constantly changing information at a time when everyone was needing accurate information on how the hospital was handling the pandemic.
+We had a great multi-tiered plan to release the app to our team members, providers, and the senior management team.
+However, those plans quickly went out the window, and we had to move at a rapid pace to roll out the app to everyone right away to get the constantly changing information out.
+This was at a time when everyone was needing accurate information on how the hospital was handling the pandemic.
 There were a few hiccups along the way, but a large portion of our team members quickly embraced the app.

-We quickly worked with our senior management team to create daily video updates and got these out to everyone to stay up-to-date and know the hospital’s status.
-Normally, the marketing team only hears about things that need changed, but during the pandemic we had team members come up to us randomly and tell us how much they appreciated all the communication they were receiving and that it was something they looked forward to each day.
+We quickly worked with our senior management team to create daily video updates.
+We got those out to everyone to stay up-to-date and know the hospital’s status.
+Normally, the marketing team only hears about things that need changed.
+But during the pandemic, we had team members come up to us randomly and tell us how much they appreciated all the communication they were receiving and that it was something they looked forward to each day.
 That was definitely something that made us all feel proud as a marketing team.

 I was looking to get back to the community I grew up in and wanted to give back somehow; the stars aligned and there was an opening at Margaret Mary.
 Since joining the healthcare industry, I have felt more fulfilled in my career.
 While I may not be the one offering the healthcare that my fellow team members are, I am still giving back to the community in the form of information and education through our videos.
 Video has been something new for our hospital and has proven to be an intricate part of getting the information to the public and our team members.